ribonito/Microsoft-Workspace/Intune_Scripts/SRIntuneConfigManagement/readme.md

 #Supported functions

-Invoke-SRIntuneBackupTenantInfo
-Invoke-SRIntuneBackupAndroidDeviceEnrollmentProfile
-Invoke-SRIntuneBackupAppProtectionPolicy
-Invoke-SRIntuneBackupAppProtectionPolicyAssignment
-Invoke-SRIntuneBackupAssignmentFilter
-Invoke-SRIntuneBackupAutopilotDeploymentProfile
-Invoke-SRIntuneBackupAutopilotDeploymentProfileAssignments
-Invoke-SRIntuneBackupBrandingProfiles
-Invoke-SRIntuneBackupBrandingProfilesAssignments
-Invoke-SRIntuneBackupClientApp
-Invoke-SRIntuneBackupClientAppAssignment
-Invoke-SRIntuneBackupNotificationTemplates
-Invoke-SRIntuneBackupConditionalAccessPolicy
-Invoke-SRIntuneBackupConfigurationPolicy
-Invoke-SRIntuneBackupConfigurationPolicyAssignment
-Invoke-SRIntuneBackupDeviceCompliancePolicy
-Invoke-SRIntuneBackupDeviceCompliancePolicyAssignment
-Invoke-SRIntuneBackupDeviceConfiguration
-Invoke-SRIntuneBackupDeviceConfigurationAssignment
-Invoke-SRIntuneBackupDeviceEnrollmentConfig
-Invoke-SRIntuneBackupDeviceEnrollmentConfigAssignments
-Invoke-SRIntuneBackupDeviceHealthScript
-Invoke-SRIntuneBackupDeviceHealthScriptAssignment
-Invoke-SRIntuneBackupDeviceManagementIntent
-Invoke-SRIntuneBackupDeviceManagementIntentAssignments
-Invoke-SRIntuneBackupDeviceManagementScript
-Invoke-SRIntuneBackupDeviceManagementScriptAssignment
-Invoke-SRIntuneBackupGroupPolicyConfiguration
-Invoke-SRIntuneBackupGroupPolicyConfigurationAssignment
-Invoke-SRIntuneBackupGroups
-Invoke-SRIntuneBackupScopeTag
-Invoke-SRIntuneBackupWindowsDriverUpdateProfile
-Invoke-SRIntuneBackupWindowsDriverUpdateProfileAssignments
-Invoke-SRIntuneBackupWindowsFeatureUpdateProfile
-Invoke-SRIntuneBackupWindowsFeatureUpdateProfileAssignments
-Invoke-SRIntuneBackupWindowsQualityUpdateProfile
-Invoke-SRIntuneBackupWindowsQualityUpdateProfileAssignments
-Invoke-SRIntuneRestoreScopeTags
-Invoke-SRIntuneRestoreGroups
-Invoke-SRIntuneRestoreAssignmentFilter
-Invoke-SRIntuneRestoreNotificationTemplates
-Invoke-SRIntuneRestoreAndroidDeviceEnrollmentProfile
-Invoke-SRIntuneRestoreAppProtectionPolicy
-Invoke-SRIntuneRestoreAutopilotDeploymentProfile
-Invoke-SRIntuneRestoreBrandingProfiles
-Invoke-SRIntuneRestoreClientApps
-Invoke-SRIntuneRestoreConditionalAccessPolicy
-Invoke-SRIntuneRestoreDeviceCompliancePolicy
-Invoke-SRIntuneRestoreDeviceConfiguration
-Invoke-SRIntuneRestoreDeviceEnrollmentConfig
-Invoke-SRIntuneRestoreDeviceHealthScript
-Invoke-SRIntuneRestoreDeviceManagementIntent
-Invoke-SRIntuneRestoreDeviceManagementScript
-Invoke-SRIntuneRestoreGroupPolicyConfiguration
-Invoke-SRIntuneRestoreWindowsDriverUpdateProfile
-Invoke-SRIntuneRestoreWindowsFeatureUpdateProfile
-Invoke-SRIntuneRestoreWindowsQualityUpdateProfile
-Invoke-SRIntuneRestoreAppProtectionPolicyAssignment
-Invoke-SRIntuneRestoreAutopilotDeploymentProfileAssignment
-Invoke-SRIntuneRestoreBrandingProfilesAssignments
-Invoke-SRIntuneRestoreClientAppAssignment
-Invoke-SRIntuneRestoreDeviceCompliancePolicyAssignment
-Invoke-SRIntuneRestoreDeviceConfigurationAssignment
-Invoke-SRIntuneRestoreDeviceEnrollmentConfigAssignment
-Invoke-SRIntuneRestoreDeviceHealthScriptAssignment
-Invoke-SRIntuneRestoreDeviceManagementIntentAssignments
-Invoke-SRIntuneRestoreDeviceManagementScriptAssignment
-Invoke-SRIntuneRestoreGroupPolicyConfigurationAssignment
-Invoke-SRIntuneRestoreWindowsDriverUpdateProfileAssignments
-Invoke-SRIntuneRestoreWindowsFeatureUpdateProfileAssignments
-Invoke-SRIntuneRestoreWindowsQualityUpdateProfileAssignments
+- Invoke-SRIntuneBackupTenantInfo
+- Invoke-SRIntuneBackupAndroidDeviceEnrollmentProfile
+- Invoke-SRIntuneBackupAppProtectionPolicy
+- Invoke-SRIntuneBackupAppProtectionPolicyAssignment
+- Invoke-SRIntuneBackupAppConfigurationPolicy
+- Invoke-SRIntuneBackupAppConfigurationPolicyAssignment
+- Invoke-SRIntuneBackupAssignmentFilter
+- Invoke-SRIntuneBackupAutopilotDeploymentProfile
+- Invoke-SRIntuneBackupAutopilotDeploymentProfileAssignments
+- Invoke-SRIntuneBackupBrandingProfiles
+- Invoke-SRIntuneBackupBrandingProfilesAssignments
+- Invoke-SRIntuneBackupClientApp
+- Invoke-SRIntuneBackupClientAppAssignment
+- Invoke-SRIntuneBackupNotificationTemplates
+- Invoke-SRIntuneBackupConditionalAccessPolicy
+- Invoke-SRIntuneBackupConfigurationPolicy
+- Invoke-SRIntuneBackupConfigurationPolicyAssignment
+- Invoke-SRIntuneBackupDeviceCompliancePolicy
+- Invoke-SRIntuneBackupDeviceCompliancePolicyAssignment
+- Invoke-SRIntuneBackupDeviceConfiguration
+- Invoke-SRIntuneBackupDeviceConfigurationAssignment
+- Invoke-SRIntuneBackupDeviceEnrollmentConfig
+- Invoke-SRIntuneBackupDeviceEnrollmentConfigAssignments
+- Invoke-SRIntuneBackupDeviceHealthScript
+- Invoke-SRIntuneBackupDeviceHealthScriptAssignment
+- Invoke-SRIntuneBackupDeviceManagementIntent
+- Invoke-SRIntuneBackupDeviceManagementIntentAssignments
+- Invoke-SRIntuneBackupDeviceManagementScript
+- Invoke-SRIntuneBackupDeviceManagementScriptAssignment
+- Invoke-SRIntuneBackupGroupPolicyConfiguration
+- Invoke-SRIntuneBackupGroupPolicyConfigurationAssignment
+- Invoke-SRIntuneBackupGroups
+- Invoke-SRIntuneBackupScopeTag
+- Invoke-SRIntuneBackupWindowsDriverUpdateProfile
+- Invoke-SRIntuneBackupWindowsDriverUpdateProfileAssignments
+- Invoke-SRIntuneBackupWindowsFeatureUpdateProfile
+- Invoke-SRIntuneBackupWindowsFeatureUpdateProfileAssignments
+- Invoke-SRIntuneBackupWindowsQualityUpdateProfile
+- Invoke-SRIntuneBackupWindowsQualityUpdateProfileAssignments
+- Invoke-SRIntuneRestoreScopeTags
+- Invoke-SRIntuneRestoreGroups
+- Invoke-SRIntuneRestoreAssignmentFilter
+- Invoke-SRIntuneRestoreNotificationTemplates
+- Invoke-SRIntuneRestoreAndroidDeviceEnrollmentProfile
+- Invoke-SRIntuneRestoreAppProtectionPolicy
+- Invoke-SRIntuneRestoreAppConfigurationPolicy
+- Invoke-SRIntuneRestoreAutopilotDeploymentProfile
+- Invoke-SRIntuneRestoreBrandingProfiles
+- Invoke-SRIntuneRestoreClientApps
+- Invoke-SRIntuneRestoreConditionalAccessPolicy
+- Invoke-SRIntuneRestoreDeviceCompliancePolicy
+- Invoke-SRIntuneRestoreDeviceConfiguration
+- Invoke-SRIntuneRestoreDeviceEnrollmentConfig
+- Invoke-SRIntuneRestoreDeviceHealthScript
+- Invoke-SRIntuneRestoreDeviceManagementIntent
+- Invoke-SRIntuneRestoreDeviceManagementScript
+- Invoke-SRIntuneRestoreGroupPolicyConfiguration
+- Invoke-SRIntuneRestoreWindowsDriverUpdateProfile
+- Invoke-SRIntuneRestoreWindowsFeatureUpdateProfile
+- Invoke-SRIntuneRestoreWindowsQualityUpdateProfile
+- Invoke-SRIntuneRestoreAppProtectionPolicyAssignment
+- Invoke-SRIntuneRestoreAppConfigurationPolicyAssignment
+- Invoke-SRIntuneRestoreAutopilotDeploymentProfileAssignment
+- Invoke-SRIntuneRestoreBrandingProfilesAssignments
+- Invoke-SRIntuneRestoreClientAppAssignment
+- Invoke-SRIntuneRestoreDeviceCompliancePolicyAssignment
+- Invoke-SRIntuneRestoreDeviceConfigurationAssignment
+- Invoke-SRIntuneRestoreDeviceEnrollmentConfigAssignment
+- Invoke-SRIntuneRestoreDeviceHealthScriptAssignment
+- Invoke-SRIntuneRestoreDeviceManagementIntentAssignments
+- Invoke-SRIntuneRestoreDeviceManagementScriptAssignment
+- Invoke-SRIntuneRestoreGroupPolicyConfigurationAssignment
+- Invoke-SRIntuneRestoreWindowsDriverUpdateProfileAssignments
+- Invoke-SRIntuneRestoreWindowsFeatureUpdateProfileAssignments
+- Invoke-SRIntuneRestoreWindowsQualityUpdateProfileAssignments

 ##Authentication requirements
 To obtain sufficient permissions for performing backup and restore operations in Intune using the PowerShell module, delagated permissions must be granted by a tenant administrator to Microsoft Graph Command Line Tools enterprise application.
 This can be done in advance or when prompted during authentication when the module is used in a tenant for the first time.

 For backup operations the following delegated permissions must be granted to Microsoft Graph Command Line Tools application:

-Policy.Read.All
+- Policy.Read.All
-Policy.Read.ConditionalAccess
+- Policy.Read.ConditionalAccess
-Application.Read.All
+- Application.Read.All
-Group.Read.All
+- Group.Read.All
-DeviceManagementConfiguration.Read.All
+- DeviceManagementConfiguration.Read.All
-DeviceManagementApps.Read.All
+- DeviceManagementApps.Read.All
-DeviceManagementRBAC.Read.All
+- DeviceManagementRBAC.Read.All
-DeviceManagementServiceConfig.Read.All
+- DeviceManagementServiceConfig.Read.All

 For restore operations the following delegated permissions must be granted to Microsoft Graph Command Line Tools application:

-DeviceManagementManagedDevices.PrivilegedOperations.All
+- DeviceManagementManagedDevices.PrivilegedOperations.All
-DeviceManagementManagedDevices.ReadWrite.All
+- DeviceManagementManagedDevices.ReadWrite.All
-DeviceManagementRBAC.ReadWrite.All
+- DeviceManagementRBAC.ReadWrite.All
-DeviceManagementApps.ReadWrite.All
+- DeviceManagementApps.ReadWrite.All
-DeviceManagementConfiguration.ReadWrite.All
+- DeviceManagementConfiguration.ReadWrite.All
-DeviceManagementServiceConfig.ReadWrite.All
+- DeviceManagementServiceConfig.ReadWrite.All
-Group.ReadWrite.All
+- Group.ReadWrite.All
-GroupMember.ReadWrite.All
+- GroupMember.ReadWrite.All
-Directory.Read.All
+- Directory.Read.All

 #Open issues
 NotificationMessageTemplates - restore is not working